greeniot/CC3200-Sample/README.md

 Access-Control-Allow-Origin: *
 Access-Control-Allow-Credentials: true

-L=r
+L8=r
 ```

 If we did not receive anything, we should do some debugging to find the origin of the problem.
 The last characters are the string representation of the 4 random bytes we are interested in.
+Note that a random binary byte does not necessarily correspond to a printable ASCII symbol.

 ### Debugging the LaunchPad

 Debugging software on embedded systems is difficult.
 Most of the tooling and techniques we've learned to love are not available.
 Essentially, we are back to the stone age of programming.
 We've already seen that the `Serial` class represents a useful utility to gain some knowledge about what's actually going on.

 The CC3200 LaunchPad has a JTAG (4 wire) and SWD (2 wire) interface for development and debugging.
 In this tutorial we will not go to the hardware level.
 Instead, we'll use the serial interface provided by the FTDI connector via USB.
 We've already seen that writing messages to the serial interface is an option, however, an even better option is to install the Code Composer Studio from Texas Instruments and use breakpoints.
-This brings back one of the most useful and efficient debugging methods available in standard programming.
+This brings back one of the most useful and efficient debugging methods available in everyday programming.

 Once we've downloaded and installed the [Code Composer Studio](http://www.ti.com/ccs) we can set it up to connect to the right COM port with the configured bandwidth.
 It is important to configure CCS to point to the Energia installation path.
 Otherwise, required libraries and files may not be found.
 Finally, we may open Energia projects directly from CCS.